jaanli/jaan.io/_posts/2013-07-19-smoked-salmon-open-faced-sandwich.md

 * Sea salt flakes
 * Freshly ground pepper

-#Instructions
+###Instructions
 Toast the bread.
 Finely dice the shallots and thinly slice the smoked salmon (if not pre-sliced).

 Liberally butter the toasted bread, cover with slices of smoked salmon, and sprinkle with lemon juice.
 Loosely cover with the diced shallots, and sprinkle with capers.
 Pour about 1 tbsp of olive oil onto the center of the sandwich, then scatter with some sea salt flakes and top with some ground pepper.

-This is easiest to eat with knife and fork; serve with a glass of wine or milk depending on the time of day.
+This is easiest to eat with knife and fork; serve with a glass of wine or whole milk depending on the time of day.

 [^1]: Aim to buy fresh 'chunk' smoked salmon (ideally, never frozen).
 Slice it with a sharp knife to your preferred thickness.
-This allows you to achiveve thinner slices than the pre-sliced variety in grocery stores.
+This allows you to achiveve thinner slices than the pre-sliced smoked salmon from normal grocery stores.

 <figure>
 	<img src="/images/smoked-salmon-9.jpg"></a>